 A new iconic building will appear in the heart of Amsterdam.
 The transformation of the well-known Heineken Hoek on Leidseplein has started.
 The old building has been demolished and a new building of six floors and a basement is under construction.
 There will be space for restaurants and a four star hotel.
 Octatube is realizing the spectacular transparent hanging curtain wall and canopy that will give this new building a unique and striking look.
-This remarkable piece of challenging architecture will be completed after the summer of 2023.

 The new building - designed by MVSA - will have a double facade.
 The inner facade acts as a thermal shell and consists of triangular panels of white sheet material with different depths.
 This creates relief.
 The outer facade has no architectural function and is purely an aesthetic addition.
 The facade is composed of glass triangles that we place at different angles and rotations.
 This gives the facade a diamond-like appearance as a reference to the famous diamond Koh-I-Nor which was cut in Amsterdam.